The directed landscape: Preliminaries

 \subsection{Modulus of Continuity}

 In order to construct many of the objects in the paper, we will need a way of translating tail bounds on two-point differences into modulus of continuity bounds.
-For this, we use the Lemma 3.3 from \cite{DV}.
-This lemma should be thought of as a generalized version of L\'evy's modulus of continuity for Brownian motion.
+For this, we use a generalized version of L\'evy's modulus of continuity for Brownian motion.